A full-time student’s eligible dependents may also participate in the service. An eligible dependent is:

 - resides with the student 100% of the time during the policy year (full custody); and

-- if eligible for coverage as a dependent of someone other than the student a $80 monthly premium surcharge is added to the dependent access fee.
-The premium surcharge will be in addition to the applicable Washington University School of Medicine Student Health access fee.
+- if eligible for coverage as a dependent of someone other than the student a $80 monthly surcharge is added to the dependent access fee.
+The surcharge will be in addition to the applicable Washington University School of Medicine Student Health access fee.

 - If a student elects to have a Dependent Child covered by this health program, then all eligible Dependent Children of the student must be covered by this health program, and the appropriate health service access fee for each covered Dependent Child must be paid.